 - Abuse by third parties that operate in the residence (or even by other residents)

 - Breach of statutory rights (residents are entitled to privacy, dignity, and autonomy)

-Consult with a member of our legal team to learn more at (201) 488-4644 or request an appointment by filling out the form on this page.
+Consult with a member of the Howard Law legal team to learn more at (201) 488-4644 or request an appointment by filling out the form below.